Joseph Ballard Atherton: Other business interests

 He served as a director or trustee for many prominent organizations and boards in Hawaii, including the Oahu Railway and Land Company, Honolulu Iron Works, Paia Plantation Company, Haiku Sugar Company, Kohala Sugar Company and the Mutual Telephone Company.
 He was a director of various other business enterprises throughout the Hawaiian Islands.

 A supporter of the annexation of Hawaii by the United States, he founded the newspaper Hawaiian Star of Honolulu in 1893, as, "the official voice of the Provisional Government by American businessman."
 Hawaii was annexed April 30, 1900, becoming the Territory of Hawaii.
 Nine years after Atherton's death, the paper was merged with the Evening Bulletin to become the Honolulu Star-Bulletin, financially backed by the Atherton family.

 Personal life

 After five years on the islands, he became engaged to Juliette Montague Cooke (1843–1921), the daughter of Amos Starr Cooke, She shared the same name as her mother Juliette Montague Cooke.

-Shortly afterwards Juliette left to the United States for a year long visit.
+Shortly afterwards Juliette left for the United States on a year long visit.
 Upon her return they married on June 29, 1865.
 The couple had six children, two of whom died at an early age:

-Charles H. Atherton (1867–1878) who later assumed the full business responsibilities of his father.